menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Willisville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Willisville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Willisville is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Willisville who work in office and administrative support (37.98%), teaching (23.26%), and sales jobs (9.30%).

 Setting & Lifestyle